dilipagheda/a_random_quote_generator-v1/README.md

 This project is a fun and effective way for me to practice fundamental JavaScript skills while also creating a simple interactive portfolio piece to showcase your understanding of JavaScript fundamentals.

+## How to install
+- Download the folder in your local drive and open index.html
+- You can access it live at http://dilipagheda.com/a_random_quote_generator-v1/